sangramnavale/16-bit-ALU/README.md

 # 16-bit-ALU
-Wrote a program for 16 bit ALU using Verilog HDL
+Wrote a program for 16 bit ALU using Verilog HDL.
-/n Tools used: Verilog, EDA Playground
+Tools used: Verilog, EDA Playground